The Cat In The Hat

 Also back in 2000, Universal and Imagine Entertainment sued Mike Myers — who also counter sued — over a project called Sprockets based off of a Saturday Night Live character Dieter.
 Myers claimed he was being bullied into going into production with a script he did not approve, despite the odd fact that he wrote the script.
 Imagine filed a $30-million breach of contract lawsuit and Universal also sued Myers under similar amounts and terms.
 After a few months of this public spat, all parties settled with undisclosed terms.

 It was quite the surprise in 2002 that Universal and Imagine decided to get back into business with Myers for this Dr. Seuss adaptation after their box office success with How The Grinch Stole Christmas.
-Universal partnered with DreamWorks to co-finance The Cat In The Hat for $109 million.
+Universal partnered with DreamWorks to co-finance.
+The budget for The Cat In The Hat was $109 million.
 Universal would handle domestic distribution and DreamWorks would have international distribution, which they would release through United International Pictures.
 Award winning production designer Bo Welch, who was set to direct Sprockets when the project derailed, finally got his first directing gig.

 Universal dated Cat for November 21, which was the same weekend frame How The Grinch Stole Christmas opened in 2000.
 On top of an expensive marketing blitz, tens of millions of dollars were spent on promotional tie-ins with Burger King, Hershey, Kellogg’s, Kraft Foods, MasterCard, Pepsi/Frito Lay, Procter and Gamble, Rayovac, Smucker’s and Jif and the United States Postal Service.